icpc/ccs-specs/Contest_API.md

 The metadata endpoints contain data about the API, and are the only required API endpoints.
 They are not included in the event feed.
 The access endpoint specifies which other endpoints are offered by the API.
+That is, any endpoints and their properties listed in `access` must be provided (possibly with a `null` value when the property is optional), and only these endpoints and properties.

 Configuration is normally set before contest start.
 Is not expected to, but could occasionally be updated during a contest.
 It does not have